hyperledger-archives/aries-cloudagent-loadgenerator/README.md

 the `Full Process` test.

 To see any data on the dashboard, ensure to select the right time range in Grafana for which data has been collected.

+### Export Grafana Dashboard as PDF

+Using [IzakMarais/reporter](https://github.com/IzakMarais/reporter) it is possible to export a dashboard as a PDF.
+For this a link exists in the top right corner of the dashboards.
+The PDF generation can take multiple minutes depending on the Dashboard complexity.
+Check the logs of the `grafana-pdf-exporter` container in case you want to see the progress of the PDF generation.

 ### Grafana Configuration